Singapore’s 2025 tourism receipts reach record S$32.8 billion; Mice contributes S$2.3 billion

 Key developments in this area include upgrades to its iconic tourism precincts.

-The Greater Sentosa Master Plan will develop Sentosa and Pulau Brani over the next two decades into a “world-class tourism destination” attracting twice the number of visitors it does today.
+The Greater Sentosa Master Plan will develop Sentosa and Pulau Brani over the next two decades into a “world-class tourism destination” that is projected to attract twice the number of visitors today.
 There will be spaces for new hotels, attractions and experiences at the 120-hectare Pulau Brani.

-Finally, Fu addressed developing strong businesses and investing in human capital.
+Finally, she addressed developing strong businesses and investing in human capital.

-The tourism agency will also provide more streamlined funding for some pre-approved solutions under Enterprise Singapore’s Edge grant in the second half of this year, she added.
+The minister noted refreshed industry digital plans for the travel agents, Mice and hotel industries, to support their digitalisation and technology adoption.
+STB will also streamline funding for some pre-approved solutions under Enterprise Singapore’s Edge grant in the second half of this year.

-Meanwhile, for the tourism workforce, companies can tap the Training Industry Professionals in Tourism Scheme.
-It will now fund stretch job assignments, so that companies can develop in-house leadership programmes; and customised in-house skills training for rank-and-file workers, including work permit holders.
+Meanwhile, companies can tap a training scheme that has been expanded to fund stretch job assignments and customised in-house skills training for rank-and-file workers, including work permit holders.

 More in the works